CDSoft/pp/src/pp.md

 - the legend (second optional argument)

 Block delimiters are made of three or more tilda or back quotes, at the beginning of the line (no space and no tab).
-Both lines must have the same number of tilda or back quotes.
+The end delimiter must at least as long as the beginning delimiter.

     \raw{\dot(path/imagename)(optional legend)
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~